uselagoon/lagoon/services/openshiftbuilddeploymonitor/README.md

 Monitors the builds running in OpenShift and updates the Lagoon deployment with the build status and log messages via the API.
-OpenShift builds are monitored until it completes, fails, or the monitor task times out.
+OpenShift builds are monitored until they complete, fail, or the monitor task times out.

 Some errors that can occur during the monitoring are tolerable and/or expected in which case the request will be requeued and retried after some delay.